 School opened to all pupils in September 2020.
 There is now a possibility that individual pupils, groups or bubbles of pupils, or potentially the whole school, will need to access their learning remotely.

-We are currently in the process of finalising our approach to remote learning to ensure that pupils continue to learn and make progress.
 In planning for remote learning, there are four possible scenarios to consider:

 Scenario 1- A child or member of the household is unwell with symptoms, requiring the whole household to isolate whilst they await a test/results.